The total cost of our LOCband Lite plagiocephaly treatment package is £2,450. This includes:

-However, there may be certain clinical presentations where your baby may require a second LOCband to complete the treatment.
-In these circumstances, there will be an additional charge of £500.
-If your clinician feels this may be a possibility, this will be outlined to you at the assessment.
-There will be no further charges or any hidden costs for the duration of your baby’s treatment.
+While 95% of patients do not require a second LOCband Lite orthosis, there may be certain clinical presentations where your baby may require a second LOCband Lite to complete their treatment.
+In these circumstances, there will be an additional charge of £700 for the second LOCband Lite.

 Tree of Hope endeavours to provide assistance to families of sick and disabled children trying to raise money for specialist medical surgery, treatment, therapy and equipment.
 As a small charity, funds are limited, but they do everything they can to help parents achieve their fundraising goals.